EU powers' letter to U.N. on Iran's missiles shows 'miserable incompetence': Zarif

 The British, German and French ambassadors, in a letter circulated on Wednesday, called on U.N.
 Secretary-General Antonio Guterres to inform the Security Council in his next report that Iran’s missile program was “inconsistent” with a U.N. resolution that had endorsed the nuclear deal reached between Iran and six world powers.

-The letter surfaced at a time of heightened friction between Iran and the West, with Tehran rolling back its commitments under the deal step by step in response to Washington’s pullout from the pact last year and reimposition of sanctions on Iran that has crippled its economy.
+The letter surfaced at a time of heightened friction between Iran and the West, with Tehran rolling back its commitments under the deal step by step in response to Washington’s pullout from the pact last year and reimposition of sanctions on the Islamic Republic that has crippled its economy.

+The Security Council is due to meet on Dec.
+20 to weight the state of compliance with the resolution underpinning the nuclear deal, and the European letter “will add to that discussion,” a senior European diplomat told Reuters.

 Britain, France and Germany have sought to salvage the pact, under which Iran undertook to curtail its disputed uranium enrichment program in return for relief from sanctions.
 But Tehran has criticized the three European powers for failing to shield Iran’s economy from the U.S. penalties.